Post-Brexit Borders To Divide EU, UK Citizens - UrduPoint

 Post-Brexit Borders To Divide EU, UK Citizens

-From that date, Britons will be treated by the EU as "third country" nationals, no longer enjoying freedom of movement to work, study or retire across the European Union.
+Although a deal has been struck to permit tariff-free trade across the Channel, from that date, Britons will be treated by the EU as "third country" nationals.

 EU citizens proving residence in Britain, or Britons already living in a European Union country, will theoretically retain their rights under a Withdrawal Agreement struck in late 2019.

-But the EU will stop British passports being used in its automated e-gates, potentially meaning longer queues at manned passport booths.
+The EU will however stop British passports being used in its automated e-gates, potentially meaning longer queues at manned passport booths.

 Britons must hold passports still valid for at least six months and will be limited to EU stays of 90 days in a rolling 180-day period.